• Skip to primary navigation

 Instructions

-1. MAKE SPICE MIX: Mix spices in a small bowl and set aside.
+1. Mix spices in a small bowl and set aside.

-3. SHRIMP: Put shrimp in a bowl.
-Sprinkle spice mix over shrimp and toss to coat.
+4. Put shrimp in a mixing bowl, pour the spice on top and toss to coat.
 Heat 2 teaspoons oil in large skillet until hot but not smoking.
-Cook shrimp for about 2 1/2 minutes per side over medium-high heat, or until there’s a nice brown spice crust on the outside and the shrimp is just cooked through.
-Tent with foil to keep warm while you heat the soup.
+Cook shrimp for a minutes or two per side over medium-high heat, or until there's a nice brown spice crust on the outside and the shrimp is just cooked through.

-4. Heat the soup gently until it’s hot.
-Ladle into shallow bowls.
-Place 3-4 shrimp in each bowl.
-Add a small pile of shredded spinach to the center of each bowl.
+5. Heat the soup gently, if need be, until it's hot.
+Ladle soup into shallow bowls.
+Place 3-4 shrimp in each bowl and add a small pile of shredded spinach to the center of each bowl.
 Serve hot.

-Filed Under: All Recipes, Australia, Entertaining, Lunch and Brunch, main course, Soup, Vanuatu Tagged With: dairy-free, gluten-free, paleo, shrimp, sweet potatoes
+Filed Under: All Recipes, Dinner, Entertaining, Fish and Seafood, Lunch and Brunch, Soup Tagged With: dairy-free, gluten-free, paleo, shrimp, sweet potatoes

 Reader Interactions